mumtaz1000/mumtaz1000/README.md

 ### Hi there 👋 my name is Mumtaz Fatima

-- 🎓 Bachelor's in Electrical Computer Engineering in 2014
+- 🎓 Bachelor's in Electrical Computer Engineering in 2014.
 - 🔭 I have done my internship at Frejac as UI/UX designer and frontend developer.
-- ✍ Studying full stack web developemnt course from Medieinstitutet.
+- ✍ Completed full stack web developemnt course from Medieinstitutet.
-- 🌱 I’m currently learning wordpress and shopify.
+- 🌱 I’m currently doing internship at Yayloh as fullstack developer in react and python.
-- 👩‍💻 I’m looking for front end or full stack development opportunities.
+- 👩‍💻 I’m looking for front end job opportunities.
 - 📫 How to reach me:
   - shereenfatima1000@gmail.com
   - https://www.linkedin.com/in/mumtaz-fatima/